CenterForCollectiveLearning/opencracia/README.md

 ## License

-Opencracia is open source software unther the GPL v3.0 license.
+Opencracia is open source software unther the MIT license.